-Making a concept map can help you visualize your research process as you write your reflective essay.
-Winners will be asked to present a concept map of their research at the Library Undergraduate Research Award ceremony.
+Winners will be asked to present this reflective topic concept map of their research at the Library Undergraduate Research Award ceremony.

 The first step is to login to your Google Docs account and Create a New document.

 Once this document is opened, click on the Insert menu and select 'Drawing' to get started.